lbeder/slowkey/README.md

       --checkpoint-dir <CHECKPOINT_DIR>
           Optional directory for storing encrypted checkpoints, each appended with an iteration-specific suffix.
 For each iteration i, the corresponding checkpoint file is named "checkpoint.i", indicating the iteration number at which the checkpoint was created
       --checkpoint-interval <CHECKPOINT_INTERVAL>
           Frequency of saving encrypted checkpoints to disk, specified as the number of iterations between each save.
-This argument is only required if --checkpoint-interval is provided [default: 0]
+This argument is only required if --checkpoint-interval is provided]
       --restore-from-checkpoint <RESTORE_FROM_CHECKPOINT>
           Path to an existing checkpoint from which to resume the derivation process --max-checkpoints-to-keep <MAX_CHECKPOINTS_TO_KEEP>